Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Az.ServiceBus.md

 Creates a new ServiceBus namespace.

 ### [New-AzServiceBusQueue](New-AzServiceBusQueue.md)
-Creates or updates a Service Bus queue.
+Create a Service Bus queue.
 This operation is idempotent.

 ### [New-AzServiceBusRule](New-AzServiceBusRule.md)